confused-Techie/confused-Techie.github.io/src/resume/index.md

 ---
-title: Resume - For those looking to hire me
 lang: en-US
 ---
+# Resume - For those looking to hire me

 Welcome!
 Glad to see you've followed the link in my resume to further review my work, and am happy to introduce myself here.